TheFebrin/Deep-Learning-Project-Instance-Segmentation/README.md

 │   └── example_trainer.py
 │
 ├──  /mains                - the main(s) of your project (you may need more than one main).
 │    └── example_main.py   - example of main that is responsible for the whole pipeline.
 │
-├──  /data _loader
+├──  /data_loader
-│    └── data_generator.py - data_generator that is responsible for all data handling.
+│    └── data_loader.py    - creates a data_loader
 │
 ├──  /dataset              - things related to the dataset │    ├── /train            - train datapoints and labels
 │    ├── /test             - test datapoints and labels
 │    ├── /valid            - valid datapoints and labels